EllieMartin12/SE-Sum-1/README.md

 ![GIF](https://github.com/EllieMartin12/SE-Sum-1/blob/EllieMartin12-Prototype/Figma%20Design%20x1.5.gif)

 _Figure 8: A GIF demonstration of the Apps Prototype.
-To view this iin video form (which is also slightly slower), please click here:_ [DropBox Link to Video](https://www.dropbox.com/scl/fi/dmtddlj5gvi7umy6c5ta6/App-Prototype-Demo-Figma.mov?rlkey=ghj9ta90h2gkjdgs95zsftwl3&st=f7d4qckz&dl=0)
+To view this in video form (which is also slightly slower), please click here:_ [DropBox Link to Video](https://www.dropbox.com/scl/fi/dmtddlj5gvi7umy6c5ta6/App-Prototype-Demo-Figma.mov?rlkey=ghj9ta90h2gkjdgs95zsftwl3&st=f7d4qckz&dl=0)

 This prototype acts as a tangible platform for testing and refining functionality, setting a solid foundation for the successful launch of the application.
 Without which, we risk misaligned visions, poor usability, and wasted time and costs to the company.